 and

-[insert name] (hereafter referred to as the )of [insert address] [If a limited company insert Company Number and Registered Office]
+[insert name] (hereafter referred to as the Successful Contractor )of [insert address] [If a limited company insert Company Number and Registered Office]

-NML has engaged the to deliver high quality cleaning supplies and washroom consumable service for all of our public and non public venues.
+NML has engaged the Successful Contractor to deliver high quality cleaning supplies and washroom consumable service for all of our public and non public venues.

-The will work under the overall direction of NML but will report in the first instance to Andy Kelly and will work to broad guidance and risk management provided by the Visitor Services Department.
+The Successful Contractor will work under the overall direction of NML but will report in the first instance to Andy Kelly and will work to broad guidance and risk management provided by the Visitor Services Department.

-The shall undertake the following assignment from November 2017 until November 2020.
+The Successful Contractor shall undertake the following assignment from November 2017 until November 2020.

 To provide, and deliver, in a swift and timely manner (ideally same day or next day), a range of cleaning supplies and washroom consumables.
 These will be ordered by our venues (usually on or around a specific date) on a monthly basis, and will vary in frequency each month, depending on venue activity.